ztskhvaradze/great_expectatations/README.md

-2. Install the required Python dependencies: pip install -r requirements.txt
+2. Install the required Python dependencies: pip install great_expectations pip install sqlalchemy pip install pyodbc

-3. Update the `connection_string` variable in the notebook to point to your own AdventureWorks2012 database.
+4. Update the `connection_string` variable in the notebook to point to your own AdventureWorks2012 database.

 ## Usage